 - San Josef Bay in the Cape Scott Provincial Park

 At Telegraph Grove we did a nice whale watching tour where we saw some seal colonies and about 20 humpback whales in action.

-We had altogether three weeks of time and besides the last two days we spent all our time on Vancouver Island.
-On the first half of our trip we had very sunny weather with temperatures around 25°C. For waterfall and rainforest photography it was much too sunny.
+We had altogether three weeks of time and besides the last two days, we spent all our time on Vancouver Island.
+In the first half of our trip we had very sunny weather with temperatures around 25°C. For waterfall and rainforest photography it was much too sunny.
 I could only use the time before sunrise or after sunset for some serious shooting.
-But otherwise it was great for a relaxed summer vacation.
+But otherwise, it was great for a relaxing summer vacation.
 Especially since we were camping with our tent all nights.

-During the second half of our trip the weather changed completely.
-We had lots of rain with temperatures around 10°C. Also not very easy for photography because I often had to use a rain protection for my camera which significantly reduces the usability.
+During the second half of our trip, the weather changed completely.
+We had lots of rain with temperatures around 10°C. Also not very easy for photography because I often had to use rain protection for my camera which significantly reduces usability.

 Both places were really great with some of the most spectacular landscapes in the Pacific NW.
 And camping at these places gives you the opportunity to shoot at the best light and weather conditions.
 And we had some nice campfires at the beach.
 Since we live in an urban environment in Germany this is a rare opportunity for us and my daughter Linnéa really enjoyed it.

 Despite the not so easy conditions, I got some nice landscape images from this trip.
 You can find my results together with the images from 2011 in my Pacific NW gallery.

 My photography kit consisted again of two Nikon D800E, a Gitzo tripod, some filters, and just two lenses: the Zeiss Otus 55mm and the Zeiss Distagon 21mm.

 This is how it looks if you try to get images of a bird of prey with a 50mm lens: